bristlab/Pewlett-Hackard-Analysis/README.md

 | 1090 | Assistant Engineer
 | 2 | Manager

-### Mentorship eligibility

-* Finally, we have also exported a CSV summarizing all current employees who could be eligible for promotions as their predecessors enter retirement.
+* **Mentorship eligibility:** Finally, we have also exported a CSV summarizing all current employees who could be eligible for promotions as their predecessors enter retirement.
 Here's the SQL inquiry and an excerpt from `mentorship_eligibility.csv`.

-	-- Create a Mentorship Eligibility table that holds the employees who are eligible -- to participate in a mentorship program.
+`-- Create a Mentorship Eligibility table that holds the employees who are eligible -- to participate in a mentorship program.
 SELECT DISTINCT ON (e.emp_no) e.emp_no,
 e.first_name,
 e.last_name,
 e.birth_date,
 de.from_date,
 de.to_date,
 t.title
 INTO mentorship_eligibility
 FROM employees AS e
 INNER JOIN dept_emp as de
 ON (e.emp_no = de.emp_no)
 INNER JOIN titles as t
 ON (e.emp_no = t.emp_no)
 WHERE (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
 AND (de.to_date = '9999-01-01')
-	ORDER BY emp_no;
+ORDER BY emp_no;`

 | emp_no | first_name | last_name | birth_date | from_date | to_date | title